 Employees will have the following time frames to reattest:

-- November 1-30 (annual OE), using Benefits 24/7 or the following year’s Premium Surcharge Attestation Change form.
+- During the annual OE period using Benefits 24/7 or the following year’s Premium Surcharge Attestation Change form.

-- November 1-December 31, using the following year’s Premium Surcharge Attestation Change form.
+- The day following OE through December 31 of that year, using the following year’s Premium Surcharge Attestation Change form.

 Note: Pierce County, Washington State University, and University of Washington employees must reattest through Workday.